kamrik/IntroText/outdated/2025W/lab_01.md

 1.  **Daily Typing Practice**
     - Practice daily for 10-15 minutes to steadily increase proficiency and typing speed.
 Frequent short practice sessions work much better than infrequent long ones.
     - Subscribe to the [r/Typing](https://reddit.com/r/typing) subreddit - it's great at providing motivation to practice and good advice if you get stuck.
-    - Consistent practice is key to improvement.
+    - Consistent practice is key to improvement!

 Happy Typing! 🖥️✨